wolveix/satisfactory-server/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 'Bug report'
-about: Create a report to help us improve this project!
+about: 'Create a report to help us improve this project!'
-title: Explain Your Issue
+title: 'Explain Your Issue'
-labels: ''
+labels: 'needs triage'
-assignees: ''
+---

+## 🚨 Do not submit AI-generated reports

+AI reports usually cite invalid sources and omit critical information that this template specifies.

 ---

 ### [Experiencing issues?
 Check our Troubleshooting FAQ wiki!](https://github.com/wolveix/satisfactory-server/wiki/Troubleshooting-FAQ)